Supervised and unsupervised learning of directed percolation: Supervised Learning of Directed Percolation

 In order to study the effect of input data transformation on supervised ML, we will use FCN and CNN respectively to learn the original data after transformation.
 The data transformation for DP is as follows.
 In the case of (1+1)-dimensional DP, we flatten the data of each time step into a one-dimensional array and then feed it to FCN.
 And CNN, on the other hand, is fed a two-dimensional array.
 In the case of (2+1) dimensions, the configuration data of DP is also flattened into a one-dimensional array and then fed to FCN.
 The data that CNN receives is still a two-dimensional array transformed from a three-dimensional image.
 In addition, in the case of (1+1) dimensions, a configuration is just an image or a two-dimensional array, and we do not need to remove or filter any input data, but intercept a part of it.
 Through testing, we find that even if we only select configurations corresponding to a part of the time series, we are able to learn the correct results.
 Namely, the characteristic time of DP is $t \sim L^{z}$, which signifies the zone of steady-state, but we only choose $l_{x} * l_{y} $ ($l_{x} = L $, $l_{y} = L = t_{real} + 1 $) to learn, where $l_ {x} $ and $l_ {y} $ respectively represent the length and width of the input data.
 This choice greatly reduces the computational effort.

 Fig. \ref{fig:single} shows two configurations generated from two different initial conditions under the same system size.
 It is natural to think which one will be more applicable for the learning.
-After systematic tests, we found that configurations generated by a fully occupied initial state are more suitable to do ML.
-And the testing accuracy of initial condition with a single active seed is also presented in Tab. \ref{table:15}.
+After systematic tests, we found that configurations generated by a fully occupied initial state are more suitable for our algorithm.
+This is empirically evidenced by the testing accuracy of the initial condition with a single active seed as is also presented in Tab. \ref{table:15}.
 It can be clearly seen that the fully occupied initial state has higher testing accuracy than the single-seed one.
 We conjecture that the fully occupied initial state possesses more sites, which can provide much more information to the neural network so that the ML results obtained are more accurate.
 Therefore, the following discussions are based on configurations generated from a fully occupied initial state.